deezer/MultilingualMusicGenreEmbedding/README.md

 Requirements: numpy, pandas, sklearn, networkx, joblib, torch, SPARQLWrapper.

 ## Reproduce published results
+In this section, we explain how to reproduce the results reported in *Table 3* and *Table 4* of the article.

-### Data
+### Download data
+Data collected from DBpedia, namely the parallel corpus and music genre graph, could change over time.
+For this reason, we provide for download the version used in the paper's experiments.
+We also provide the pre-computed music genre embeddings which could be used directly in the tag translation.
+More details about how to prepare the data and learn embeddings from scratch can be found in [Data preparation](#data-preparation) and Music genre embedding](#music-genre-embedding) respectively.

-For the cross-source English-language only music genre translation, we use the same parallel corpus as in our [ISMIR 2018 work](https://github.com/deezer/MusicGenreTranslation), *Leveraging knowledge bases and parallel annotations for music genre translation*.
+For the cross-source English-language only music genre translation, we use the same parallel corpus as in our previous [ISMIR 2018 work](https://github.com/deezer/MusicGenreTranslation), *Leveraging knowledge bases and parallel annotations for music genre translation*.
+We also provide for download the pre-computed translation tables used by the baseline (for more information about how these tables are generated, please consult the repository of our previous work).

 ### Experiments